thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 Christ in how we relate to others.
 This diversity should not lead us to division or discouragement - it should lead us deeper into God's Word and be more committed to the truth of the gospel.
 As Christians, we're called to know what we believe and why we believe it - be a living witness for Christ.
-Studying Scripture, examining church teachings, and asking hard questions, like *"Is this teaching faithful to the Bible?"* and *"Does it glorify Christ?"* are essential for spiritual maturity.
+Studying Scripture, examining church teachings and asking hard questions, like *"Is this teaching faithful to the Bible?"* and *"Does it glorify Christ?"* are essential for spiritual maturity.
 At the same time, we must remain humble and avoid a sectarian spirit.
 Just because someone worships differently or belongs to another denomination doesn't mean they don't belong to Christ.
 If they